ptzivaras/Thesis/README.md

 # MaxKernel in Orthogonal Polygon
-Algorithm to check  MaxKernel in Orthogonal Polygon
+An  Algorithm for Finding the MaxKernel of a Orthogonal Polygon